rodriguessdeyson/pid-tuner/README.md

 ### 2. Chien, Hrones, and Reswick (CHR)

-The Chien-Hrones-Reswick (CHR) tuningModel method is a technique designed to optimize PID controller parameters for specific system behaviors, focusing on either setpoint tracking or disturbance rejection.
-It provides different tuningModel rules based on the desired control objectives, making it adaptable to various performance requirements.
-It has separate tuningModel formulas for setpoint tracking (servo) and disturbance rejection (regulator) with or without overshoot (UP).
+The Chien-Hrones-Reswick (CHR) tuning model method is a technique designed to optimize PID controller parameters for specific system behaviors, focusing on either setpoint tracking or disturbance rejection.
+It provides different tuning model rules based on the desired control objectives, making it adaptable to various performance requirements.
+It has separate tuning model formulas for setpoint tracking (servo) and disturbance rejection (regulator) with or without overshoot (UP).

 #### Servo: